bobrathbone/piradio6/docs/create_ir_remote.md

 0x833373 = "KEY_EXIT"
 ```

-The name field should be myremote.
+The name field be any name that you like for example **myremote*.
 The protocol should be that shown above (necx in this example).
 Assign the scan code for each key as show in the above event.
 The variant field is normally the same as the protocol field but this will be indicated in the event output if it is different.
 There is an example myremote.toml file in the /usr/share/radio/remotes directory.

 **Note:** There wasn’t a necx protocol.
 The nearest one was nec so this was used.